-“My publisher hired her to edit the manuscript for my first full-length novel, ‘Waking Up in Medellin,’ published in March 2016.
+“My publisher hired Meg to edit the manuscript for my first full-length novel, ‘Waking Up in Medellin,’ published in March 2016.
 Meg’s thorough review of my novel impressed me.
 She went far beyond the expected work an editor performs.
 She even verified the names of streets and landmarks I’d mentioned, which required research on her part since my novel takes place in Medellin and Cartagena, cities located in Colombia, South America.
 Her suggestions throughout the manuscript were right on, yet what impressed me the most was her ability to improve my manuscript without changing the spirit of the story.
 Meg’s editing most definitely made my novel a much better book to read.
 I highly recommend her if you are contemplating an editor for your creative writing.
 She will work closely with you to ensure the highest quality for your manuscript.”
 Kathryn Lane “Waking Up in Medellin” has been honored as the Best Fiction Book of the Year and Best Adult Suspense Book of the Year for 2017 by Killer Nashville and with a Pinnacle Book Award from the National Association of Book Entrepreneurs.
 The sequel, “Coyote Zone,” won a 2017 Pinnacle Book Achievement Award in the Thriller category.
-Meg edited them both.
+Meg edited and proofread them both.

-Beta Reading $0.003 per word
+Beta Reading $0.010 per word

-Proofreading $0.007 per word
+Proofreading $0.015 per word

 This is for manuscripts that have been previously edited or thoroughly gone over for story and general technical issues.
 Sometimes called a “line edit,” proofreading only addresses spelling, punctuation, missing words, and errors of that type.
 No critique or edits beyond that will be provided.
 This process is normally done directly before formatting for publication occurs but should be done before that since minor changes can make a mess of a formatted book.
 Proofreading involves only one read-through, and payment is required before the document is returned.

-Proofread with Edits $0.009 cents per word
+Proofread With Edits $0.020 cents per word

 “Meg Welch Dendler has been the editor of my last three novels for Pen-L Publishing.
 Thanks to Meg’s prompt and professional editing, ‘Angels from Ashes: Hour of the Wolf,’ ‘Christmas in Catalonia,’ and ‘Sacred Gift’ have all been popular releases.
 Meg is resourceful, detail-oriented, and proactive in ferreting out grammatical oversights.”
 Karen Hulene Bartell, author of the Sacred Journey Series and Sacred Messenger Series

-Full-On Edit $0.012 per word
+Full-On Edit $0.030 per word